kubeflow/testing/README.md

 ## Debugging Failed Tests

+### Logs and Cluster Access for Kubeflow CI

+Our tests are split across three projects

+* **k8s-prow-builds**

+  * This is owned by the prow team
+  * This is where the prow jobs run
+    * We are working on changing this see [kubeflow/testing#475](https://github.com/kubeflow/testing/issues/475)

+* **kubeflow-ci**

+  * This is where the Argo E2E workflows kicked off by the prow jobs run
+  * This is where other Kubeflow test infra (e.g. various cron jobs run)

+* **kubeflow-ci-deployment**

+   * This is the project where E2E tests actually create Kubeflow clusters

+#### Access Control

+We currently have the following levels of access

+* **ci-viewer-only**

+  * This is controlled by the group [ci-viewer](https://github.com/kubeflow/internal-acls/blob/master/ci-viewer.members.txt)

+  * This group basically grants viewer only access to projects **kubeflow-ci** and **kubeflow-ci-deployment**
+  * This provides access to stackdriver for both projects

+  * Folks making regular and continual contributions to Kubeflow and in need of access to debug tests can generally have access

+* **ci-edit/admin**

+  * This is controlled by the group [ci-team](https://github.com/kubeflow/internal-acls/blob/master/ci-team.members.txt)

+  * This group grants permissions necessary to administer the infrastructure running in **kubeflow-ci** and **kubeflow-ci-deployment**

+  * Access to this group is highly restricted since this is critical infrastructure for the project

+  * Following standard operating procedures we want to limit the number of folks with direct access to infrastructure

+    * Rather than granting more people access we want to develop scalable practices that eliminate the need for granting large numbers of people access (e.g. developing git ops processes)

+ * **example-maintainers**

+   * This is controlled by the group [example-maintainers](https://github.com/kubeflow/internal-acls/blob/master/example-maintainers.members.txt)

+   * This group provides more direct access to the Kubeflow clusters running **kubeflow-ci-deployment**

+   * This group is intended for the folks actively developing and maintaining tests for Kubeflow examples

+   * Continuous testing for kubeflow examples should run against regularly updated, auto-deployed clusters in project **kubeflow-ci-deployment**

+     * Example maintainers are granted elevated access to these clusters in order to facilitate development of these tests

 ### No results show up in Gubernator

 If no results show up in Gubernator this means the prow job didn't get far enough to upload any results/logs to GCS.